khannmohsin/khannmohsin.github.io/_pages/about.md

 ---
-layout: about
+layout: About
-title: about
+title: About
 permalink: /
 subtitle: <a href='https://uit.no/'>UiT The Arctic University of Norway</a>.
 Tromsø, Norway.
 Cybersecurity.
 Blockchain.
 Trust.
 Research.

 profile:
   align: right
   image: mohsin_khan.jpg
-  image_circular: true
+  image_circular: false
   more_info: >
-    <p>Office 3.201, Department of Computer Science</p>
+    <p>Department of Computer Science</p>
     <p>UiT The Arctic University of Norway</p>
     <p>Skolegata 41, 9006 Tromsø, Norway</p>
-    <p><a href="mailto:khann.mohsin@icloud.com">khann.mohsin@icloud.com</a></p>
-    <p><a href="https://www.linkedin.com/in/khannmohsin/">LinkedIn</a> | <a href="https://scholar.google.com/citations?user=GyjgNdIAAAAJ&hl=en">Google Scholar</a> | <a href="https://github.com/khannmohsin">GitHub</a></p>

-selected_papers: true
+selected_papers: false
 social: true

 announcements:
-  enabled: true
+  enabled: false
-  scrollable: true
+  scrollable: false
   limit: 5

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true
+  scrollable: false
   limit: 3
 ---

-I am a cybersecurity researcher at UiT The Arctic University of Norway, focused on building secure, distributed, and intelligent systems for the future of IoT.
-My doctoral work explores Information Flow Control models and lightweight cryptographic enforcement for IoT trust infrastructure.
-I architected **DTEA**, a novel blockchain-based access control framework that brings Proof-of-Authority and capability-token logic into distributed deployments.
+I am a cybersecurity researcher at [UiT The Arctic University of Norway](https://uit.no/ansatte/mohsin.khan), where I focus on building secure, distributed, and intelligent systems for the Internet of Things (IoT) and cyber-physical infrastructures.

-My work blends theoretical models with practical implementations, using tools like **ChipWhisperer**, **AVR/ARM platforms**, **Prometheus/Grafana**, and **smart contracts on Besu**.
-I’m equally passionate about academic excellence and security research that has industrial impact — including performance benchmarking, cryptographic evaluation, and real-world trust enforcement for embedded systems.

-I enjoy mentoring, speaking, and working across domains like cryptography, edge/fog architectures, and policy-based enforcement.
-I welcome collaborations, consulting, and contributions to research and open-source security tooling.

-🚀 Motto: **Build Systems People Can Trust.
-Securely.
-At Scale.**
+My research centers around trust enforcement in decentralized systems.
+I architected **DTEA: Distributed Trust Enforcement Architecture**, a dynamic access control framework combining blockchain, smart contracts, and capability-based tokens under Proof-of-Authority consensus.
+It enables secure, policy-aware communication across constrained edge, fog, and cloud nodes — aligned with NIST and OpenFog standards.

+I have also led extensive benchmarking of lightweight cryptographic primitives for embedded environments.
+Using **AVR/ARM microcontrollers**, **ChipWhisperer**, and energy profiling techniques, I analyzed 20+ lightweight hash functions and ciphers across speed, memory, and power trade-offs.
+I introduced composite metrics to evaluate and rank these primitives under real-world constraints.

+I have conducted a comprehensive survey of 116 lightweight cryptographic ciphers, covering 57 block ciphers, 33 stream ciphers, 5 hybrid constructions, and 21 elliptic curve implementations.
+The survey systematically examines each algorithm’s architecture, year of publication, known vulnerabilities, and implementation trade-offs across both software and hardware contexts.
+By analyzing performance, security margins, and resource utilization, the study highlights strengths, weaknesses, and gaps across the lightweight cryptography landscape — serving as a decision-making guide for constrained and high-assurance environments.

+My technical toolkit includes **Python**, **C/C++**, **embedded Linux**, **Prometheus/Grafana**, and **Solidity-based smart contracts on Besu**.
+I blend formal threat modeling (STRIDE) with hands-on system implementation, and contribute to open-source efforts in secure IoT design.

+Alongside my doctoral work, I bring a multidisciplinary background from my Master’s in Computer Science and Technology and MBA in Operations, which enriched my understanding of both technical systems and organizational strategy.
+During my Master’s, I developed intelligent systems using IoT, CAV-VANET models, and real-time traffic optimization, while publishing in peer-reviewed venues.
+My MBA training complemented this by grounding me in operations research, risk analysis, project management, and strategic decision-making — essential skills for designing scalable, mission-driven security solutions in complex environments.
+Together, these foundations fuel my ability to build systems that are not only secure, but also aligned with operational priorities and real-world constraints.

+Before transitioning into research, I worked as a Data Engineer at Blackbuck Insight, where I migrated critical data pipelines to AWS cloud infrastructure, reducing query latency and improving scalability.
+There, I developed expertise in MapReduce, PySpark, HDFS, and cloud-native data workflows—skills I now integrate into secure IoT infrastructures.

+Currently, I am expanding my research toward quantum-safe cryptography, attending workshops and delivering talks on post-quantum fundamentals to prepare for next-generation threats.

+---